Omni Calculator logo

 It belongs to the 7th group and 2nd period on the periodic table, known as the halogens.

-It is among the highly reactive non-metal gases that have low melting and boiling points.
+It is among the highly reactive non-metal gases with low melting and boiling points.

 What type of bond do sodium and chlorine form?